 \section{Introduction}

+The uniformly minimum variance unbiased estimator is one of the most fundamental and important estimation methods in classical statistics, but its existence and characterization are usually challenging to investigate when one moves beyond exponential families \citep{lehmann2006theory}.
+In the past several decades, many shrinkage estimation, regression and variable selection methods were proposed \citep{james1992estimation, efron2012large, tibshirani1996regression, varewyck2014shrinkage}.
+For instance, the James--Stein estimator dominates the maximum likelihood estimator in terms of expected total squared loss beyond two-dimensional Gaussian models \citep{james1992estimation, efron2012large}; lasso offers a better interpretation and prediction accuracy than the ordinary least squares estimates \citep{tibshirani1996regression}.

-Identifying the potential uniformly minimum variance unbiased estimator (UMVUE) of an unknown parameter is one of the most fundamental and important problems in statistics.
-It provides uniformly no larger variance than any other unbiased estimators in the parameter space considered \citep{lehmann2006theory}.
-However, its existence and characterization are usually challenging to investigate when one moves beyond exponential families.
-For example in the ongoing Adaptive COVID-19 Treatment Trial (ACTT), adaptive clinical trials are appealing to accommodate uncertainty with limited knowledge of the treatment profiles by allowing prospectively planned modifications to design aspects based on accumulated unblinded data \citep{bretz2009adaptive, chen2010bayesian, chen2014bayesian, nihcovid}.
-One is interested in an unbiased estimator of the underlying treatment effect to have an accurate assessment of the efficacy of the study drug, but traditional estimators are often biased \citep{bretz2009adaptive}.
+However, it remains open and challenging in many problems to identify or construct such optimal statistics with minimized estimation error.
+For example in the scale-uniform distribution which does not satisfy the usual differentiability assumptions leading to the Cram\'er--Rao bound \citep{galili2016example}, a direct optimization approach may not be feasible.
+As compared with traditional clinical trials, adaptive clinical trials, for example, the Adaptive COVID-19 Treatment Trial (ACTT) \citep{nihinterim}, are appealing to accommodate uncertainty with limited knowledge of the treatment profiles by allowing prospectively planned modifications to design aspects based on accumulated unblinded data \citep{bretz2009adaptive, chen2010bayesian, chen2014bayesian}.
+One is interested in an unbiased or consistent estimator of the underlying treatment effect to have an accurate assessment of the efficacy of the study drug, but traditional estimators are often biased \citep{bretz2009adaptive}.
 Although several methods \citep{shen2001improved, stallard2008estimation} have been proposed to estimate the bias, its correction in adaptive design is still a less well-studied phenomenon, as acknowledged by the Food and Drug Administration [FDA; \cite{fdaguidance}] and the European Medicines Agency [EMA; \cite{committee2007reflection}].
-Moving beyond, the next question is how to identify a more efficient unbiased estimator of the treatment effect, which further contributes to a more ethical and efficient adaptive clinical trial with fewer patients enrolled.
+Moving beyond, the next question is how to identify a more efficient estimator of the treatment effect, which further contributes to a more ethical adaptive clinical trial with fewer patients enrolled.